Geothermal Heating and Cooling

 - Conditions to match room use: The same way that people have different comfort requirements, so do rooms.
 A kitchen doesn’t need the same temperature as a study or an infant’s bedroom.
 You can adjust the temperature to match each room thanks to zone controls.

-We Offer Zone Air Conditioning and Heating for Northeastern Indiana
+We Offer Zone Air Conditioning and Heating for Warsaw, IN

 The best way to have zone controls for a house is to make them part of the installation of a new HVAC system.
 It’s easy for professionals to equip a new system with the necessary controls to make it a success.
 However, you may also choose a retro–fit to an existing HVAC system.
 Ask our professionals about how they can give you the zone control system that will help your house.

 Collier's Heating & Air Conditioning is also available whenever you need repair work for your zone control system, as well as replacements for dampers and thermostats.
-We’re your best resource for comfort in throughout the Fort Wayne and Warsaw, IN areas.
+We’re your best resource for comfort in throughout the Warsaw, IN area.